Mark Canha Player Props: Brewers vs. Pirates

 Mark Canha At The Plate

-- Canha has picked up a hit in 56.8% of his 88 games this season, with more than one hit in 12.5% of them.
+- Canha has picked up a hit in 51 of 89 games this year, with multiple hits 12 times.

-- Looking at the 88 games he has played this year, he's went deep in six of them (6.8%), and in 1.9% of his trips to the dish.
+- In 6.7% of his games this season, he has homered, and 1.9% of his trips to the plate.

-- Canha has picked up an RBI in 21.6% of his games this year, with two or more RBI in 8.0% of his games.
-He has also plated three or more runs in two contests.
+- In 22.5% of his games this season, Canha has had at least one RBI.
+He's picked up more than one in 7.9% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.